amrabed/python-project-template/docs/CONTRIBUTING.md

 A good bug report shouldn't leave others needing to chase you up for more information.
 Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
 Please complete the following steps in advance to help us fix any potential bug as fast as possible.

 - Make sure that you are using the latest version.
-- Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation]().
-If you are looking for support, you might want to check [this section](#i-have-a-question)).
+- Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions.
-- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](/issues?q=label%3Abug).
+- Search exisitng issues to see if other users have experienced (and potentially already solved) the same issue you are having.
 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
   - Stack trace (Traceback)
   - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
-  - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
   - Possibly your input and the output
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

 #### How to submit a good bug report?

-- Open an [issue](/issues/new/choose) using the **Bug** template.
+- Open an issue using the **Bug Report** template.
 - Explain the behavior you would expect and the actual behavior.
 - Provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
 For good bug reports you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.